rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 the upstream location where you put rubber ducks into the river, and the receiver half is where the rubber duck ends up downstream.
-One part of your code calls methods on the transmitter with the data you want to send, and another part checks the receiving end for arriving messages.
+One part of your code calls methods on the transmitter with the data you want to send, and another part checks the receiving end for arriving сообщения.
 A channel is said to be *closed* if either the transmitter or receiver half is dropped.

 Here, we’ll work up to a program that has one thread to generate values and